jpdevspace/Node_CarMatching/README.md

 # Node_CarMatching
-A compatibility-based "Friend-Matching" application -- basically a dating app.
-This site will take in results from your users' surveys, then compare their answers with those from other users.
-The app will then display the name and picture of the user with the best overall match.
+A compatibility-based "Car-Matching" web app.
+It takes in results from users' surveys, then compare their answers with their available cars.
+The app will then display the name and picture of the car with the best overall match.

-## See it live on: https://warm-falls-40817.herokuapp.com/
+## See it live on: https://jpcarmatching.herokuapp.com/

 ![alt text][screenshot]